 Officers and National Committee Members

 A former Marine, Rick has held leadership positions in various corporate and community organizations and in 2009 was elected Councilman in the Borough of Carnegie, near Pittsburgh.
 In 2013 he was re-elected to a second 4 year term.
+He is a member of the Carnegie Democratic Committee.
 During the early 1990′s he served as president of the Northwest Airlines Foremen’s Association, later renamed ATSA.
 Today he runs a small consulting business which focuses on aircraft technical training.
-He is an associate member of the United Steel Workers.

 Michael Mottern, 1st Vice Chair